ArjunaReddy/travel-app/README.md

 # travel-app
-A cross-platform mobile web application featuring interesting sights across the state of Karnataka developed through Apache Cordova
+A cross-platform mobile web application built using Apache Cordova